Skip to main content

 • Data source: MySQL 8.0

-2. On the left navigation bar, click Datasource> Datasource.
+2. In the left navigation pane, choose Datasource > Datasource.

 Parameters